AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 Literal Strings
 ---------------

-You can use the :func:`~pkgdefrex.literal` function to inhibit object and environment variable string expansion.
+You can use the :func:`literal` function to inhibit object and environment variable string expansion.
 For example, the following code will set the environment variable to the literal string:

 .. code-block:: python

    env.TEST = literal("this {root} will not expand")

-There is also an :func:`~pkgdefrex.expandable` function, which matches the default behavior.
+There is also an :func:`expandable` function, which matches the default behavior.
 You wouldn't typically use this function.
-However, you can define a string containing literal and expandable parts by chaining together :func:`~pkgdefrex.literal` and :func:`~pkgdefrex.expandable`:
+However, you can define a string containing literal and expandable parts by chaining together :func:`literal` and :func:`expandable`:

 .. code-block:: python